suhas1897/catalog/Catalog Assignment/README.md

 - Gauss elimination

 Solve for the constant term of the polynomial, typically represented as c.

 ### Assignment Checkpoints:

-- **1. Read the Test Case (Input)**
+- **1. Read the Test Case (Input) from a  separate JSON file**
-    - Parse and read the input provided in JSON format, which contains a series of polynomial roots
+    - Parse and read the input provided in JSON format from a separate file, which contains a series of polynomial roots
 - **2. Decode the Y Values**
     - Correctly decode the Y values that are encoded using different bases
 - **3. Find the Secret (C)**
     - Calculate the secret c using the decoded Y values and any known method

-**Output:** Print ‘c’.
+- **4. Find the wrong points on the curve**
+    - In second testcase, there could be wrong points (imposter points) which doesn’t lie on the curve, find out those points.
+There can be a minimum of 0 wrong points and maximum of 3 wrong points.

+**Output:** Print secret for both the testcases simultaneously and print wrong points in the second testcase.

 **Hint:** Although you can't test your code against the test case in a testing environment, you can double-check it manually by solving the polynomial on paper and comparing the outputs.

-FOR SOLUTION CHECK ABOVE ps-1.js file or Solution Folder

-If your going with Solution folder then install dependencies
+Good luck!

+Find the second testcase here.